-The Alternate Assessment or LEAP Connect Pathway is for students with more severe cognitive disabilities.
+The Alternate Assessment or LEAP Connect Pathway is for students with intellectual disabilities.

 (It used to be called LAA 1.)